-(h) Distributions
+h.
+Distributions

 The Fund may distribute its distributable income, in accordance with the Fund's Constitution, to unit holders by cash or reinvestment.
-The distributions are recognised in the statement of changes in equity.
+The distributions are recognised in the statement of comprehensive income as finance costs attributable to unit holders.

-(i) Increase/(decrease) in net assets attributable to unit holders
+i.
+Increase/decrease in net assets attributable to unit holders j.
+Foreign currency translation i.
+Functional and presentation currency ii.
+Transactions and balances

 Income not distributed is included in net assets attributable to unit holders.
-Where the Fund's units are classified as financial liabilities, movements in net assets attributable to unit holders are recognised in the statement of comprehensive income as finance costs.
+As the Fund's units are classified as financial liabilities, movements in net assets attributable to unit holders are recognised in the statement of comprehensive income as finance costs.